initiumlab/MediaWiki-Docker/README.md

 ### Start a new wiki

-Run `docker-compose run mediawiki bash` to start a bash:
+Run `docker-compose exec mediawiki bash` to start a bash:

 ```
 $ cd /var/www/html/w